Find Affordable College Courses

 104 Yearly Graduations

 Emory University is the 3rd most popular school in the nation for students seeking a master's degree in health services administration.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,660 per year, while in-state graduate students, on average, pay $44,800 per year.
-During the 2020-2021 academic year, 104 people received their master's degree in health services administration from Emory.
-About 63% of this group were women, and 60% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $59,920 per year, while in-state graduate students, on average, pay $46,800 per year.
+During the most recent year for which we have data, 104 people received their master's degree in health services administration from Emory.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #4